jreesuk/entropizer/README.md

 });
 ```

-You can also add custom character classes to `Entropizer.classes` and reference them by name.
+You can mix and match these different ways of defining character classes.
+You can also add your custom character classes to `Entropizer.classes` and reference them by name.

 ## Still confused?